LeonArmston/whats-that-plane-leon/README.md

 5. Click `Save`.
 6. Click `Done` in the top right corner.

+> If you'd like to extend this card to show historic flight data of flights that have recently left your FOV cone, complete this section first then ensure that your configuration setting `historic_flights_max_count` is 1 or more and move onto [Viewing historic flight information](#Viewing-historic-flight-information).

 > If you haven't changed the default name of the sensor, you should simply be able to copy and paste the code below and it should work with no changes required.
-Otherwise, please ensure that the sensor name on line 4 is correct (Default: `sensor.visible_flights`):
+Otherwise, please ensure that the sensor name on line 6 is correct (Default: `sensor.visible_flights`):

 ```
 type: markdown
-title: What's that plane?!
 content: >-

+  # What's that plane?!

   {% set flights = state_attr('sensor.visible_flights', 'flights') %}
   {% if flights and flights | count > 0 %}
   {% for flight in flights %}